 - Believe it or not, Elfen Lied mostly fits.
 The characters with outrageous hair colors, like Lucy and Nana (pink and purple), aren't exactly human.

-- Pretty much anyone in Sakamoto Desu Ga who doesn't have black hair dyed it.
+- Pretty much anyone in Haven't You Heard?
+I'm Sakamoto who doesn't have black hair has dyed it.

 - Averted in Sakamichi No Apollon.
 All the characters look pretty typical for Japanese kids in the 60s.